paulwizviz/learn-blockchain/README.md

 * Proof-of-Authority
     * [What is Proof of Authority & How it Actually Works (Animated)](https://www.youtube.com/watch?v=uLPjWeAZ47g)

+* Proof of Elapsed Time (PoET)

+Each node in the network randomly generate time duration from a trusted hardware chip and each waits until the generated time elapsed.
+The first node to have its time elapsed has the right to mine a block.

 * Proof of History
     * [What is Proof of History & How it Actually Works (Animated)](https://www.youtube.com/watch?v=A5G_FJpzKtk)